severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 envision one 30-min long interaction every day.

-Following the ArtRefuge approach, as well as the interactions created by Chloé Meineck on her previous Trove project, the child is invited to tell her/his story in many different way, using a variety of supports: narration, drawings, paintings, plasticine, small toy figures, etc. The robot records (pictures, videos, sounds) these representations, and also actively engage with the child, showing curiosity, non-judgmental emotional responses, and nudging the child to tell more, show more.
+Following the ArtRefuge approach, as well as the interactions created by Chloé Meineck on her previous Trove project <https://bit.ly/2ZlZL5W>, the child is invited to tell her/his story in many different way, using a variety of
+supports: narration, drawings, paintings, plasticine, small toy figures, etc.
+The robot records (pictures, videos, sounds) these representations, and also actively engage with the child, showing curiosity, non-judgmental emotional responses, and nudging the child to tell more, show more.

 Critically, while the robot will be able to understand and record the textual transcription of the what the child tells (multi-lingual speech recognition),